Programming using Web Assembly

 - Calculate a corresponding real and imaginary (x and y) coordinate for the pixel.

-- Repeatedly apply the Mandelbrot formula at that coordinate until either its value grows too large, or after a fixed number of iterations have occurred.
+- Repeatedly apply the Mandelbrot formula at that coordinate until either its value grows too large, or a fixed number of iterations have occurred.

 - Choose a colour from a predefined palette of 8 colours, depending on the number of iterations that occurred.